1712n/backend-challenge/README.md

 ### Process
 1. Submit your challenge as described in [Workflow](README.md#workflow).
 1. In case your submission is approved, one of our team members will reach out to set up 30-minute Google Meet orietnation call.
 Successful candidates will be offered 1.5 hrs technical interview.
-1. Candidates that made it to the final stage will be offered their first 3-month full- or part-time contract with specific milestones (goals) to achieve.
+1. Candidates that made it to the final stage will be offered a contract with [Inca Digital](https://inca.digital/).

 ### Required skills:
 - Java/Kotlin programming language